grafana/grafana/docs/sources/enterprise/access-control-refactor/provision-custom-roles/provision-role-example.md

 # config file version
 apiVersion: 1

-# list of default built-in role assignments that should be removed
+# list of default basic role assignments that should be removed
 removeDefaultAssignments:
   # <string>, must be one of the Organization roles (`Viewer`, `Editor`, `Admin`) or `Grafana Admin`
   - builtInRole: 'Grafana Admin'
     # <string>, must be one of the existing fixed roles
     fixedRole: 'fixed:permissions:admin'

-# list of default built-in role assignments that should be added back
+# list of default basic role assignments that should be added back
 addDefaultAssignments:
   # <string>, must be one of the Organization roles (`Viewer`, `Editor`, `Admin`) or `Grafana Admin`
   - builtInRole: 'Admin'